 Many of the genes that contribute to the development of cancer fall into broad categories:

-- Tumor suppressor genes are protective genes.
-Normally, they suppress (limit) cell growth by monitoring how quickly cells divide into new cells, repairing mismatched DNA (which is often a cause of mutations; see below), and controlling when a cell dies.
-When a tumor suppressor gene is mutated (from heredity or environmental factors), cells grow uncontrollably and may eventually form a mass called a tumor.
+Tumor suppressor genes are protective genes.
+Normally, they limit cell growth by monitoring how quickly cells divide into new cells, repairing mismatched DNA, and controlling when a cell dies.
+When a tumor suppressor gene is mutated, cells grow uncontrollably and may eventually form a mass called a tumor.
 BRCA1, BRCA2, and p53 are examples of tumor suppressor genes.
 Germline mutations in BRCA1 or BRCA2 genes increase a woman’s risk of developing hereditary breast or ovarian cancers.
 The most commonly mutated gene in people who have cancer is p53.
 In fact, more than 50% of all cancers involve a missing or damaged p53 gene.
 Most p53 gene mutations are acquired mutations.
 Germline p53 mutations are rare.

-- DNA repair genes fix mistakes made when DNA is replicated (copied).
-If a person has error in a DNA repair gene, these mistakes are not corrected.
-Mistakes that aren’t fixed become mutations, which may eventually lead to cancer (especially if the mutation occurs in a tumor suppressor gene or oncogene).
-Mutations in DNA repair genes can be inherited (such as with Lynch syndrome) or acquired.
+DNA repair genes fix mistakes made when DNA is copied.
+But if a person has an error in a DNA repair gene, these mistakes are not corrected.
+And then they become mutations, which may eventually lead to cancer.
+This is especially true if the mutation occurs in a tumor suppressor gene or oncogene.
+Mutations in DNA repair genes can be inherited, such as with Lynch syndrome, or acquired.

 Despite all that is known about the different ways cancer genes work, many cancers cannot be linked to a specific gene.
-It is likely that multiple, different genes are involved in the development of cancer.
-There is also some evidence that genes interact with their environment, further complicating the role of genes in cancer.
+Cancer likely involves multiple gene mutations.
+Some evidence also suggests that genes interact with their environment, further complicating genes’ role in cancer.

-In the future, doctors hope to learn more about the role of genetic changes in the development of cancer, which may lead to improvements in finding and treating cancer, as well as predicting a person’s risk of cancer.
+Doctors hope to continue learning more about how genetic changes affect the development of cancer.
+This knowledge may lead to improvements in finding and treating cancer, as well as predicting a person’s risk of cancer.